Xunnamius/next-test-api-route-handler/README.md

 [NextApiRequest](https://github.com/vercel/next.js/blob/241f38eaa8aa2199360dc28d76759c936f16cdd6/packages/next/next-server/lib/utils.ts#L194)
 and
 [NextApiResponse](https://github.com/vercel/next.js/blob/241f38eaa8aa2199360dc28d76759c936f16cdd6/packages/next/next-server/lib/utils.ts#L194)
 objects rather than having to hack something together with express?
+Then look no further!
 This package allows you to test your Next.js API routes/handlers in an isolated Next.js-like environment simply, quickly, and without hassle.

-One day, Next.js might expose a light API for easily testing our handlers (or at least generating proper NextApiRequest and NextApiResponse objects).
+One day, Next.js might expose an API for testing our handlers (or at least generating proper NextApiRequest and NextApiResponse objects).
 Until then, there's `next-test-api-route-handler`! 🎉🎉🎉

-This package includes TypeScript types and provides:
+This package requires Next.js and ES2015/TypeScript.

-+ A UMD/CJS/AMD bundle (no tree-shaking)
-+ ES2015 modules (tree-shaking)

 > This package uses Next.js's internal API resolver to precisely emulate API
 > route handling.
 Since this is not a public or documented interface, the